Command Line Parameters

 # For development (supports hot reload)

 Bare folder mode supports hot reload.
-After modifying files, simply refresh to see changes, which is very suitable for development and debugging.
+After modifying files, simply refresh to see changes, making it very suitable for development and debugging.

 Parameter Details